 Alison Hagerup Beach – Captiva Beach

 Alison Hagerup Beach (also referred to as Captiva Beach), is located on the northern end of Captiva Island, Florida.
 The beach is wide and less crowded than other areas on the island, it is particular romantic at sunset and was even rated “The Most Romantic Beach in Florida” by Travelocity!
-Restrooms available, parking $5 for the first two hours.
+Restrooms available, very limited parking is available at a rate of $25 for the first two hours or $40 all day.

 Sanibel Lighthouse Beach and Fishing Pier